pacoispaco/paulcohen.se/content/blog/thrush-migration-over-central-stockholm.md

 _Fringilla montifringilla_, recorded at 06:28 on September 28, 2020.
 It probably
 took a rest on our roof top, on its migratory voyage south!

-As summer turned into autumn some of the summer birds disappeared, but in August, migrating White Wagtails (Sädesärla), _Motacilla alba_, Meadow pipits (Ängspiplärka), _Anthus pratensis_ and the odd Tree pipit (Trädpiplärka), _Anthus trivialis_ started to feature in my nocmig recordings.
+As summer turned into autumn some of the summer birds disappeared, but in late August, migrating White Wagtails (Sädesärla), _Motacilla alba_, Meadow pipits (Ängspiplärka), _Anthus pratensis_ and the odd Tree pipit (Trädpiplärka), _Anthus trivialis_ started to feature in my nocmig recordings.
 Then in mid September the recordings turned eerily silent for a week or so.
 Just the odd White wagtail and